Classic Motorcycle Build

 Conclusion

-While not fully appreciated in its day, the XLCR Cafe Racer helped future Sportster models achieve better handling, braking and agility.
+While not fully appreciated in its day, the Harley Cafe Racer helped future Sportster models achieve better braking and cornering.
 Today, original XLCR models are prized collectors items.

 There are too many over-chromed, high handlebar, feet-forward Harleys out there.
 The world needs more blacked-out, low handlebar, rearset-equipped Cafe-style Sportsters!